Josef-Friedrich/nodetree/README.md

-# tree
+# nodetree

 Inspired by a [gist of Patrick Gundlach](https://gist.github.com/pgundlach/556247).

-`tree` displays some debug informations of the node list in the terminal, when you render a Latex document.
+`nodetree` displays some debug informations of the node list in the terminal, when you render a Latex document.

 ```